BenBrock/reple/README.md

 # reple
-"Replay-based" REPL for executable-based software toolchains.
+"Replay-based" REPLs for compiled languages.

 reple provides an "interpreter" (REPL) for compiled languages.
 Each time you enter a line of code, reple will add the new code to your program, compile and run the new